ddev/ddev/docs/users/extend/custom-compose-files.md

   - `com.ddev.container-type: [servicename]`

-- Exposing ports for service: you can expose the port for a service to be accessible as `sitename.ddev.local:portNum` while your project is running.
+- Exposing ports for service: you can expose the port for a service to be accessible as `projectname.ddev.local:portNum` while your project is running.
 This is achieved by the following configurations for the container(s) being added:

   - Define only the internal port in the `ports` section for docker-compose.
 The `hostPort:containerPort` convention normally used to expose ports in docker should not be used here, since we are leveraging the ddev router to expose the ports.